zalando/skipper/dataclients/kubernetes/crd.md

         path: /
 ```

-The problem with having multiple Ingress having this kind of
+The problem with having multiple Ingresses with this kind of
-annotation is that it needs to be in-sync across all Ingress belonging
+annotation is that it needs to be in-sync across all Ingresses belonging
 to a group of routes.
 While the orchestrating controller writes these
 objects, skipper instances read these.
 This can result in unexpected
 behavior, caused by non atomic changes.
 More problematic could be if
-an API changes and and it requires an atomic change to have either the
+an API changes and it requires an atomic change to have either the
 version 1 view or the version 2 view and not half.

 ## Background Information